zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 	/* For Avax
 		Relayer gets command line arguments
-		If commandline argument exists and it is not -1
-		Then process next 10 blocks and process events from these block number */
+		If command line argument exists and it is not -1 Then process next 10 blocks and process events from these block number */
 	if (process.argv[2] && parseInt(process.argv[2]) !== -1) {